Probiotics and Prebiotics During Pregnancy – Safety, Benefits & Best Sources

 What Are Probiotics and Prebiotics?

 Probiotics or good bacteria are micro-organisms that are present in our intestines.
-These organisms break down the food we eat and help in the process of digestion.
+These organisms break down the food we eat and help in the process of digestion (1).
 On the other hand, prebiotics are stimulants for the good bacteria to grow.
-These foods are not digested by our body, but they remain in our colon, triggering the growth of the good bacteria.
+These foods are not digested by our body, but they remain in our colon, triggering the growth of the good bacteria (2).

 Is It Safe to Take Probiotics and Prebiotics During Pregnancy?

-So, can you take probiotics while you are pregnant?
+So, can you take probiotics when pregnant?
 According to research done by the National Library of Medicine and the National Institute of Health, probiotics do not cause any complications during birth or infection during pregnancy.
-There are many health benefits that come with consuming probiotics.
+There are many health benefits that come with consuming probiotics (3).

 Dr William Sears, a famous paediatrician from the Children’s Hospital in Boston, writes in his blog, “It’s quite safe to take probiotics during pregnancy.
 Probiotics are very popular in most of the countries, especially in Europe, and their health benefits are gradually being more valued.”